PRP for Hair Loss in Santa Monica, CA

 PRP does not work for all types of hair loss.
 It is important that patients are correctly evaluated by a dermatologist or hair expert prior to commencing therapy to determine if they are candidates.

-Out of all of the products that you can find on the market today regarding hair growth, PRP is probably the most effective.
+Out of all of the products that you can find on the market today regarding hair growth, PRP for hair loss is probably the most effective.
 Of course, it is also important to understand that results are going to vary and there is never any guarantee of success.

 Overall though, PRP is an effective non-surgical procedure that works well to stimulate the follicle in order to induce hair growth.
 It reverses hair thinning and it causes the growth of new hair.

-In addition, you also want to keep in mind that PRP is still being analyzed as a means to restore hair growth and to reverse thinning in men and women.
-Therefore, there can be no claim that PRP therapy 100% promotes hair growth.
+In addition, you also want to keep in mind that PRP for hair loss is still being analyzed as a means to restore hair growth and to reverse thinning in men and women.
+Therefore, there can be no claim that PRP hair restoration 100% promotes hair growth.
 In addition, the FDA has not approved the treatment.